DevBobcorn/CornCraft/README.md

 The code CornCraft uses to parse vanilla resource packs is open source as a separate project called [CornModel](https://github.com/DevBobcorn/CornModel).
 Check it out if you want to make a Minecraft structure viewer, map editor or something like that with Unity.

+## > Cloning Repo
+This project makes use of Git LFS to store some of the resource files, so make sure you have it installed before cloning the repository.
+Either regular <code>git clone ...</code> or <code>git lfs clone ...</code> should work fine.

 ## > Server Setup
 Recommended server versions for CornCraft are <code>1.16.5</code>, <code>1.17.1</code>, <code>1.18.2</code> and <code>1.19.2</code>, both vanilla servers and plugin servers like Spigot are supported.